 The following two illustrations from Ancion Marks catalogues, come courtesy of Alain at littlegun. com.
 The first exhibits some of their velo dog revolvers.
 The second, however, presents some of their very similar pistols in other calibers, including 6,35 and .320.

-You should note the different hammer arrangements, including two hammerless [or enclosed hammer really] while two others have exhibited hammers but of two different styles; one a flat button with the other more conventional.
+Please note the different hammer designs, including two hammerless [or enclosed hammer really] while two others have exhibited hammers but of two different styles; one a flat button with the other more conventional.
 These guns also exhibit different styles of grips.
 As I have noted earlier, one wonders if these differences were by design or whether these four guns simply dame from different workshops before receiving the triangular LAM trademark.

 In this second illustration, also courtesy of littlegun. be, we see how the same designs were used to house both larger and smaller calibers.

 Here again we notice different style guns, probably originating from different workshops.

 The Zanardo name and mark appears on several guns made in Liege.
 Yet, the name does not appear in the Liege registry of gun makers.

 Pirlot & Fresart? or Pirlot & Fils